ingo/ingo.github.io/_recipes/no_knead_bread.md

 ---
 author: Jim Lahey, owner of Sullivan Street Bakery
 category: Breads
-description: A popular, easy-to-make bread that requires no kneading.
-It uses no special ingredients, equipment or techniques.
-And it takes very little effort — only time.
+description: "A popular, easy-to-make bread that requires no kneading.
+It uses no\
+  \ special ingredients, equipment or techniques.
+And it takes very little effort\
+  \ \u2014 only time."
 difficulty: easy
-favorite: ✓
+favorite: "\u2713"
 image: no_knead_bread.jpg
 size: One 1 1/2-pound loaf
 source: https://cooking.nytimes.com/recipes/11376-no-knead-bread